 - The Enforcement Department works on a cooperative basis with the MFDA Compliance and Policy departments to refer cases and issues where appropriate.

 The Enforcement Department has four main functions:

 The Enforcement Department receives information about potential violations of MFDA Rules, By-laws, Policies and applicable securities regulations, in various ways.
 The most common are event reports filed on the Member Event Tracking System (METS) that are made when Members receive a complaint or identify issues through their branch review programs and other supervisory activity.
 As well, event reports come from the public, other regulators, and the MFDA Compliance Department.
 This information is screened and cases are opened where there is a possibility of a violation of MFDA requirements.

 Once a complaint has passed the intake stage, a case is opened.
 The Case Assessment group obtains further information and assesses whether there are grounds to believe a violation has occurred.
-Where there are such grounds, the Case Assessment group may deal with the matter by way of a Warning or Cautionary Letter or may escalate it to the Investigations group.
+Where there are such grounds, the Case Assessment group may deal with the matter by way of an administrative resolution or may escalate it to the Investigations group.

 The Investigations group conducts in-depth examinations of cases which include gathering documentation, conducting interviews, analyzing cases and preparing reports and recommendations.
-This work is conducted with the aim of determining whether a violation of MFDA By-laws, Rules, Polices or applicable securities legislation has occurred.
+This work is conducted with the aim of determining whether a violation of MFDA By-laws, Rules, Policies or applicable securities legislation has occurred.
+The screening process is similar to the process implemented by the Case Assessment group.
 The Investigations group also coordinates investigation activity with other regulatory bodies and law enforcement.